dmason-mlb/testrail-exporter/README.md

 6. Browse and select test suites and sections:
    - Use the tree view to navigate the project structure
-   - Click on the checkboxes to select/deselect suites or sections
+   - Check the checkboxes next to suites or sections to select them
-   - Click on suite/section names to highlight them for easier reading
    - Parent checkboxes show a partial fill when some children are selected
    - Use "Expand All" and "Collapse All" to navigate more easily
    - Use "Check All" and "Uncheck All" for quick selection